prateekmohta/master/README.md

 each piece of analysis we produce.
 We expect part of this exploration to be a basis for the next section.
 For section 1, you are free to use whichever approach/approaches you feel most comfortable with or find most suitable.
 We do ask, however, that what you provide is reproducible on our end.

+Section 2

+Predictive Model

+Finally, we would like you to create a (Python code based, reproducible) model that can predict the number of years' experience a respondent has had programming.

+We would like to see a model that works best on this prediction task, with a clear representation of the model selection and performance testing that you have applied.

+Please provide a clear explanation of your choices and results in the walk through.